 |Labor Warranty||1 Year|

 Overview: The Z7 is the first camera in Nikon's new Z Series of mirrorless, full-frame digital cameras.
 The Z7 can produce stunning 45.4-megapixel still images and broadcast quality 4K video.
 The camera has the new Nikon Z mount, and is compatible with Z mount NIKKOR lenses.
 With an available mount adapter, you can use F mount NIKKOR lenses.
-The package includes the camera body with a rechargeable Lithium Ion battery pack, a battery charger, and an AC adapter.
+The package includes the camera body with a rechargeable Lithium Ion battery pack, and a battery charger.
 No lenses are included with this "body only" kit.

 Image Sensor: The Z7 is equipped with an FX-format, 35.9 x 23.9mm CMOS image sensor with 45.7 million effective pixels (and 46.89 million total pixels).
 The Nikon FX format, with its native 3:2 aspect ratio, enables photographers to take advantage of the familiar perspective characteristics of 35mm film photography.
 You can choose to shoot in the FX format (36 x 24), or switch to 5:4 (30 x 24), 1:1 (24 x 24), 16.9 (36 x 20), or DX format (24 x 16).